-Top 5 functions of human resource management
+Top 12 functions of HR management

 The functions of human resource management are designed to recruit potential employees, hire and train them, and then support them in improving their performance so they can reach their full potential and help the organization achieve its targets.
 Put simply, it’s important to find the right people, develop their skills over time, and create an environment where they can do their best work.

 No matter the industry or the size of the organization, human resource management plays a lead role in the success of businesses and their people.
 Here are several functions of this people-focused management function.

 Gather data for your HR department with free HR forms that work great on any device.

 1. Recruitment and hiring